The following content was provided courtesy of the International City/Council Management Association (ICMA).

 The council is the legislative body; its members are the community's decision makers.
 Power is centralized in the elected council, which approves the budget and determines the tax rate, for example.
 The council also focuses on the community's goals, major projects, and such long-term considerations as community growth, land use development, capital improvement plans, capital financing and strategic planning, rather than the administrative details.
 It hires a professional manager to carry out the administrative responsibilities and supervises the manager's performance.

-The Naperville City Council, circa May 2009
+The Naperville City Council

 What is the manager's function?